ACBLmerge Logo

 nNonMember Number of non-ACBL players.

-Each pair is identified by a pair_id.
+For a pair event, each pair is identified by a pair_id.
 The pair_id has the from {section}{num}{dir}, e.g. “B12E”.
 The direction is either “N” for a N-S pair or “E” for an E-W pair.
 For Howell movements, the direction component will not be present, e.g. “A5”.

 The possible fields for each pair are given in the table below: